Skip to content

 This is an explanation doc.
 It explains why the fleet uses separate identities per agent and how that affects message delivery.

 protoWorkstacean routes messages to multiple agents, each with a distinct identity and a distinct role.
-When an agent posts back to GitHub, Discord, or Plane, the response should appear as that agent, not as a generic “protoBot” catch-all.
+When an agent posts back to GitHub, Discord, or Linear, the response should appear as that agent, not as a generic "protoBot" catch-all.
 Attribution, filtering, and trust signals all depend on the posting identity matching the agent that produced the reply.

 The current roster: